 small NWChem job

-Use the "guest" username; the password is the name of the web software mentioned at the top of this page, all lowercase.
-Start with the New Job tab, Create New Job.
-First draw a small molecule like H2O as follows: click the Build icon that looks like a small water molecule, which is the 4th one down on the left-hand toolbar.
+Click the New Job tab, Create New Job.
+Draw a small molecule like H2O as follows: click the red Build icon that looks like a water molecule, which is topmost on the left-hand toolbar.
 Touch the letter O on your keyboard, then left-click in the workspace.
 Now do Clean-Up, Comprehensive-Idealized.
 Click the > arrow at the bottom right.
 On the Choose Computation Engine page choose NWChem, Select Server, First Available, and click the > arrow.
-In the Calculation box, choose Optimize + Vib Freq.
+In the Calculation box, choose Optimize + Vib Freq; leave the default Hartree-Fock (HF) theory, 6-31G(d) basis set, 0 charge, and Singlet multiplicity.
 Submit the job by clicking the > arrow at the bottom right.
-The Job Manager should say Running, then after a few seconds, Complete.
+The Job Manager should first say Queued, then Running, then after a few seconds, Complete.

 To see the results, click the magnifying glass icon.
 To animate a vibration, click the "animate" icon of whichever vibration you wish to see in the Vibrational Modes table (near the bottom of the Calculated Quantities box).
-To stop the animation, click "Reset Viewer".
-NWChem always includes 3 whole-molecule rotations and 3 translations at the top of the table; the internal motions that we normally associate with vibrational analysis are listed starting at line 7 of that table.
+To stop the animation, click the "Reset Viewer" button at the bottom of the molecule workspace.

 A more detailed WebMO How-To webpage.
 This shows screen shots of setting up a NWChem optimization and frequency calculation for protonated methanethiol (CH3SH2+) using a standard ab initio method (HF/6-311++G(d,p)).

-The chemistry department WebMO servers are based on a Intel S5000PSL server motherboard with two 2.5 GHz quad-core Xeon processors (L5420) for a total of 8 cores.
+The original chemistry department WebMO servers (chemlinuxn) are based on a Intel S5000PSL server motherboard with two 2.5 GHz quad-core Xeon processors (L5420) for a total of 8 cores.
 Each server has 32 GB of memory and a 1-TB hard drive.
-The hardware cost for one server was about $3.5K from Newegg.com.
-The 16-core node is a SunFire x4600 M2 with eight dual-core Opteron processors and four 72-GB 10K SAS drives in RAID0.
+Current hexa- and deca-core Intel processors match or beat the dual-Xeon format.

 This project is supported by grants from UAF's Technology Advisory Board in January 2009 and 2011.